Scholarships (Internal and Performance-Based)

 • Students are only eligible to receive 1 institutional leadership scholarship (Effective starting 2021-2022 Academic Year).

-Foundation Scholarship: Scholarships offered and awarded by Colby Community College Endowment Foundation and their board.
+Foundation Scholarship: Scholarships offered and awarded by Colby Community College Endowment Foundation and its board.

 External Scholarship: Scholarships are awarded to students by organizations outside of Colby Community College.

-Outside scholarships count as a financial aid resource and must be added to a student's financial aid award.
+Outside scholarships are considered a financial aid resource and must be included in a student's financial aid award.
 The Office of Financial Aid first applies the outside scholarship to a student's unmet need that is not already covered by financial aid.
 In some cases, loans not based on financial need may be reduced (private loans, Federal Unsubsidized Loan, Federal PLUS Loan) in order to accommodate the addition of an outside scholarship.
-If the student's need is already met by need- based aid, then that aid is replaced with the outside scholarship.
+If the student's need is already met by need-based aid, then that aid is replaced with the outside scholarship.
 Need-based loans are first replaced.

 Financial Aid Terms

 Direct Cost: Charges that must be paid directly to the college.
-This includes tuition and fees, as well and room and board if the student is livingon campus.
+This includes tuition and fees, as well as room and board if the student is living on campus.

-Cost of Attendance (COA): Not the bill that a student may get from the college; it is the total amount it will cost a student to go to college each year.
+Cost of Attendance (COA): Not the bill a student may receive from the college, but rather the total amount it will cost a student to attend college each year.
 The COA includes tuition and fees; on-campus room and board (or a housing and food allowance for off-campus students); and allowances for books, supplies, transportation, loan fees, and, if applicable, dependent care.
-It can also include other expenses like an allowance for the rental or purchase of a personal computer, costs related to a disability, or costs for eligible study-abroad programs.
+It can also include other expenses, such as an allowance for the rental or purchase of a personal computer, costs related to a disability, or costs for eligible study-abroad programs.

 [Adopted July 2020; Updated April 2021]